celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 ODIS v2 provides support for three APIs, which need to be explicitly enabled ([see below](#enabling-apis-odis-v2) for configuration info):

 - **Legacy PNP API**: retrieve signatures for blinded messages, rate-limited using ODIS v1's scheme, based on an account's transaction history and verification status.
-- **PNP API**: retrieve signatures for blinded messages, rate-limited based on quota "purchased" by sending funds to `OdisPayments.sol`.
+- **PNP API**: retrieve signatures for blinded messages, rate-limited based on quota purchased on-chain in `OdisPayments.sol`.
 - **Domains API**: retrieve signatures over domains with custom rate-limiting schemes, as defined in more detail in [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md).

 ## Configuration